 Only then did Renault’s Senard email Saikawa, Nissan’s CEO, to fill him in.
 Nissan executives felt blindsided and betrayed: Their company’s technology would be critical to the proposed combination, yet Nissan was being treated like an outsider in a merger that would “swap out one small 43% shareholder for a bigger 43% shareholder it doesn’t know,” a source told the Times.
 Nissan wanted a seat at the negotiating table, yet it shared its concerns so subtly that they were “essentially lost in translation,” according to the Journal.

-The French government was also concerned.
-After reading in a newspaper that Fiat Chrysler considered the offer it had made Renault to be nonnegotiable, Le Maire called Fiat’s Elkann to demand job guarantees and other measures aimed at protecting Renault’s presence in France.
+The French government was also concerned about Fiat Chrysler’s business negotiation tactics.
+After reading in a newspaper that Fiat considered the offer it had made Renault to be nonnegotiable, Le Maire called Fiat’s Elkann to demand job guarantees and other measures aimed at protecting Renault’s presence in France.

 An unacceptable delay